THE PRESSURE WASH

 What you ignore will eventually grow.

-A week before the washing, I stepped outside and looked up while playing ball with the dogs and Marti.
+This one was born in a storm.
+And in a conversation.
+A week before the washing, I stepped outside and looked up while playing ball with the dogs and Marty.
+For the first time in twenty-three years, I saw black and green spreading across my roof.

 DEDICATION

-To Marti — for the conversations that continue to wash and strengthen our marriage.
+To Marty — for the conversations that continue to wash and strengthen our marriage.
+There is no sweeter place than growing with you.

 To my sister — who feels fresh and new, courageously confronting what once lingered in shadow.